jessebuckmann/sample_preparation_module/projects/Hardware_Johanna_Floris_Frank/subproject_collection.md

  **Power Supply**

  *Offers to you/Uses*
- - Battery with solar panel
+ - Battery with solar and [solar charge controller](https://www.conrad.nl/p/steca-solarix-prs-2020-solar-laadregelaar-serie-12-v-24-v-20-a-110704)
+ - Control of power consumption/central shut down: **Hardware** creates short-circuit and **Software** the corresponding *'safety-code'*

  *Needs from you*
  - The details concerning the energy for your experimental performance/measurement